-When starting a business, you must decide if you're branding a company, a product, or a person and that hinges on your big vision and business model.
+When starting a business, you must decide how you will brand it, and that decision hinges on your big vision and business model.

 When building a brand, there are a few different approaches you can take.
 You can brand a business, brand a person, brand a thing, or use a combination of options.
 For example, Apple is a branded business that sells branded things like the iPhone, iMac, and iPad.
 Apple co-founder and CEO Steve Jobs, as the spokesperson for the brand, also built a personal brand around himself.